 (SaaS).
 In fact, by 2018, it is expected that 80% of enterprises will be using SaaS tools

-After all, data is the lifeblood of the successful business, and analyzing the tools that will be used to analyze that data is one way to ensure that a company remain healthy and viable for years to come.
+After all, data is the lifeblood of the successful business, and analysing the tools that will be used to analyse that data is one way to ensure that a company remain healthy and viable for years to come.